Implementation and Brief Experimental Analysis of the Duan et al. (2025) Algorithm for Single-Source Shortest Paths

+We conducted three experimental evaluations.
+In Experiment~1, we compare the performance of the BMSSP-WC implementation with Dijkstra's algorithm~\citep{dijkstra1959note}.
+Both algorithms are executed on instances D3, H3, USA, and Grid Graphs.
+Since these graphs are sparse and do not exhibit high maximum out-degrees (with the exception of the H3 instance), degree normalization is not necessary.
+In Experiment~2, we evaluate the impact of degree normalization on performance by running BMSSP-WC and BMSSP-CD on instances without restrictions on the maximum out-degree, namely USA and H3.
+In Experiment~3, we compare the worst-case $O(m \log^{2/3} n)$ implementation with the expected-time $O(m \log^{2/3} n)$ implementation.
+BMSSP-WC and BMSSP-Expected are executed on instances D3, H3, USA, and Grid Graphs.

-For all instances, shortest paths were computed using vertex 1 as the source.
-Each algorithm was executed five times independently on each instance to reduce the influence of external factors such as operating system variations or timing fluctuations.
-The average execution time, measured in milliseconds, was used as the main performance metric.
-The results are discussed in Section~\ref{results}.
+For all instances, shortest paths are computed using vertex $1$ as the source.
+We report the average wall-clock time across five independent runs per instance to mitigate the impact of system noise and timing variability.
+This average, measured in milliseconds, serves as our primary performance metric.
+The results are detailed in \Cref{sec:results1,sec:results2,sec:results3}.